newComer0129/EmbedSQLServerInApp/README.md

 # EmbedSQLServerInApp
-This file will show embed SQL Server Express in C#'s winform project
+This file will show how to embed SQL Server Express in C#'s winform project step by step.